act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 For each test target, the [highest possible contrast](#highest-possible-contrast) between the [foreground colors](#foreground-colors-of-text) and [background colors](#background-colors-of-text) is at least 4.5:1 or 3.0:1 for [larger scale text](#large-scale-text), except if the [text node](https://dom.spec.whatwg.org/#text) is [decorative](#decorative), or doesn't express anything in [human language](https://www.w3.org/TR/WCAG21/#dfn-human-language-s).

 **Note**: Passing this rule does not mean that the text has sufficient color contrast.
 If all background pixels have a low contrast with all foreground pixels, the success criterion is guaranteed to not be satisfied.
-When some pixels have sufficient contrast, and others do not, ledgability should be considered.
-There is no clear method for determining ledgability, which is why this is out of scope for this rule.
+When some pixels have sufficient contrast, and others do not, legibility should be considered.
+There is no clear method for determining legibility, which is why this is out of scope for this rule.

 ## Assumptions